 - $13.00 an hour if you work at a smaller company or chain with less than 500 employees nationally and do not receive tips or healthcare benefits from your employer.

 - $11.00 an hour in wages and at least $13.00 an hour in minimum compensation if you work at a smaller company or chain with less than 500 employees nationally.
 Your minimum compensation is the sum of your wage, your tips, and the cost to your employer of providing healthcare benefits.
 You can't be paid less than $11.00 in wages, regardless of the amount of your tips or benefits.

 Workers get to $15/hour on different timelines, so that smaller companies & chains have more time to see the benefits of increased consumer demand:

-The first workers get to $15/hour in 2017, with increases for inflation every year after that.
+The first workers get to $15/hour this year, with increases for inflation every year after that.
 Every worker gets to $15/hour by 2021, and at the end of the phase-in, every worker gets to the same citywide inflation-adjusted minimum wage,